-Locally-run organization helps small businesses and front-line healthcare workers
+Locally-run organization helps small businesses, front-line workers

 April 15, 2020